Join our newsletter for updates and exclusive content!

 How Solar Panels Replenish Your Batteries

-But first, science.
+First, science.
 Let’s abstract to a very high level of how solar panels can replenish your battery bank.
 In a perfect world, if you have 100 Watts of Solar Panels generating power for 1 hour on a 12V system, you get 8.33 amp-hours of power (100W*1hr/12V).
 This however is assuming peak sun AND no blockage.
 Because the solar angle changes throughout the year, and as we travel, your 100W solar panel will likely not be operating at 100% efficiency.

 The name of the game is to replenish our battery banks at the same, or better, rate than we discharge them.
 Returning to our example of using 180ah per day, let’s say we have 2 hours of peak sun (because, “winter mindset” right?).
 We would need 1080 Watts of solar panels to replenish this power usage every day.
 Of course, this is an extreme example, but you can never really count on the weather… it could be gloomy for a week!
-However, this is a large solar array to fit on a camper van roof, so let’s move on to how you can adjust this number:
+However, this is a large solar array to fit on a camper van roof, so let’s move on to how you can adjust this number.

-Do you have other charging methods?
+Do you have other battery charging methods?

-The three ways to charge up your camper van electrical system are: solar power, charging while you drive via a dc/dc charger, and shore power.
 A good part of deciding how much solar power you need will depend on if you have any other methods to charge.
 If you can charge while you drive, you can decrease your solar array wattage as driving is quite reliable as a van lifer.
 If you have shore power and are willing to pay for campsites to plug-in, this can also be reliable.

-How much roof space is available?
+How much roof space do you have available?

 Often solar arrays will be limited by roof space.
 If you have any combination of: roof fans, an AC unit, a sky light, or roof deck, then you will quickly learn how tight space is.
 For this reason, getting your priorities straight is important.
 Additionally, if your budget allows, opting for residential solar panels can help as they are more space efficient than, say a 100W panel.
 If you are going for big solar array numbers, it is more efficient to use larger panels.